oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 A text file satisfies the "CSAF document" conformance profile if the text file:

 * conforms to the syntax and semantics defined in section 3.
+* does not fail any mandatory test defined in section 4.1.

 ### 6.1.2 Conformance Clause 2: CSAF producer